Jehanzeb Jamaldini

 Jehanzeb Jamaldini is a Pakistani politician and a former member of Senate of Pakistan, affiliated with Balochistan National Party (BNP-M).
 Dr. Jehanzeb got his MBBS degree from Dow Medical College in 1978.
-He is Central Sceretary General of Balochistan National Party (Mengal).
+He is Central Secretary General of Balochistan National Party (Mengal).
 He was elected from Balochistan on General Seat of Senate of Pakistan.
-His tenure is from March, 2015 to March, 2021.
+His tenure is from March 2015 to March 2021.

 Political career

 He was the chairperson of Committee on Committee on Rules of Procedure and Privileges.
 He was also member of following standing committees.